 Trauma Conga Line: Marrying a guy with a long list of crazy ex-girlfriends and psychopathic enemies right around the time his Secret Identity is exposed to the world was not the smartest move in the world.

-Badass Normal: Can hold his own against actual superhumans, though how well is Depending on the Writer.
+Badass Normal: Can hold his own against actual superhumans, though how well is Depending on the Writer (he has held his own in fights against Spider-Man, but it was made clear later on that Peter was just holding back to a huge degree and that Spidey is way out of Fisk's league when he's not restraining himself).
 Once outsmarted Iron Man, despite the latter being far more intelligent, by tricking him into taking out some of his rivals.
 While in prison.

 Necessarily Evil: He was once forced into retirement by his wife after she found out about his life of crime; he was then forced back out of retirement because of threats against him and his family, made by an underling who thought he was doing Fisk a favour.
 Which was a textbook case of Too Dumb to Live.